 You can purchase publicly or non-publicly traded REITs.
 Publicly traded ones can be purchased through a brokerage, and they traded similarly to stocks.
-Non-publicly traded ones are a little less liquid and can be purchase through real estate crowdfunding sites (more on these in a second), like Fundrise.
+Non-publicly traded ones are a little less liquid and can be purchase through real estate platforms (more on these in a second), like Fundrise.
 Fundrise calls their offerings eREITs because they aren't publicly traded.

 One thing to consider about REITs is that the IRS doesn’t classify the dividends you earn on REITS to be “qualified dividends.”
 This is important because qualified dividends are taxed at a lower rate than ordinary income.

 Crowdfunded real estate started as part of the JOBS (Jumpstart Our Business Startups) Act of 2012, which allows the public to fund private real estate projects.
 As a result, there is a growing number of crowdfunding real estate platforms like RealtyMogul, DiversifyFund, and CrowdStreet.